Why Does My Type 2 Diabetes Make Me So Tired?

 The good news is that you can train yourself to cope better with stress.
 By building some simple relaxation methods into your life, you can overcome the body’s natural stress response and feel more in control.
 There are many ways of reducing stress, so it may take a bit of trial-and-error to find the set of methods that works for you.

 It’s not healthy to have the stress response continue for a long time.
-Once the immediate danger has passed, the body should reverse the physical changes brought on by stress.
+Once the moment of stress has passed, the body should reverse the physical changes brought on by stress.
 Heart rate, blood pressure, breathing rate, muscle tension and the release of glucose stores should all go back down to normal levels.
 If this doesn’t happen naturally, it may be time to learn some relaxation techniques that will signal to your body to reverse the stress response.

 In addition to the normal stresses of everyday life, diabetes itself can add to the stress burden.
 Most people with diabetes need medication, dietary changes and regular monitoring of blood glucose.
 These aspects can put mental and psychological pressure on people, leading to negative emotions and anxiety.